Weather

 An example of extreme weather changes that occurred during the life of Joseph Smith, Jr. was the “Year Without a Summer.”

 The “weather card” is hardly a reason to deny the true geographical location of Book of Mormon lands in Western New York.
-Nonetheless, here are quotes of there being NO SNOW during the winter months in western New York.
+Nonetheless, here are quotes about there being NO SNOW during winter in western New York.

 We have already observed that the Cat Nation [Erie, NY] is so called from the large number of Wildcats, of great size and beauty in their country.
 The climate is temperate, NEITHER ICE NOR SNOW being seen in the WINTER; while in the summer it is said that grain and fruit are harvested in abundance, and are of unusual size and excellence.
 (Arthur Caswell Parker, “The Archeological History of New York,” vol. 1, New State Museum Bulletin, Nos.
 235, 236, July-August 1920, p.
 275)